Official Statistics

 The numbers represent companies in a given year with a positive Corporation Tax liability and requirement to pay.
 Information on the relationship between the end of a company’s accounting period and the dates by which tax is payable is available in the Pay your CT bill section on GOV.UK.

-Estimates for later years are either provisional or not yet available as returns can be filed up to a year following the end of company’s accounting period, as well as being filed late which results in delays in data becoming usable.
-The latest year for which provisional estimates are available is 2020 to 2021.
+Estimates for later years are either provisional or not yet available as returns can be filed up to a year following the end of companies accounting periods, as well as being filed late which results in delays in data becoming usable.
+The latest year for which provisional estimates are available is 2021 to 2022.
 Further information on CT numbers is also published in table 4 on GOV.UK.

-There had been a steady increase in taxpayers over time in line with growth in the number of UK businesses, although there was a small reduction in 2020-21, which could be explained by the COVID-19 pandemic.
+There has been a steady increase in taxpayers over time in line with growth in the number of UK businesses, although there was a small reduction in 2021 to 2022, which could be explained by the COVID-19 pandemic.

-The latest year for which provisional estimates are available is 2020 to 2021.
-The overall number of CGT taxpayers increased by 20% when compared with the previous year, with the number of CGT liable individuals and trusts increasing by 20% and 16% respectively.
+The latest year for which provisional estimates are available is 2021 to 2022.
+The overall number of CGT taxpayers increased by 20% when compared with the previous year to an all-time high of 394,000.

-These estimates are in line with the National Statistics which are also published in the Capital Gains Tax Statistics on GOV.UK.
+These estimates are in line with the national statistics which are also published in the CGT statistics section on GOV.UK.

-Estimates from the tax year 2020 to 2021 are provisional and based on economic assumptions that are consistent with the OBRs March 2023 EFO.
+Estimates from the tax year 2020 to 2021 are provisional and based upon using economic assumptions consistent with the OBRs March 2023 EFO.

 The figures show the number of estates passing on death paying IHT, capital transfer tax or estate duty and the number of lifetime transfers to trusts paying tax.
 The latter includes the number of trusts where a 10 yearly, entry or exit charge has arisen.
 Further information and analysis can be found in the IHT statistics section on GOV.UK.